neilchvz/cairahq-platform/identity/okta/config-reference/mfa-enrollment-policy.md

 ## SMS / Phone Authenticator

 SMS is intentionally excluded.
-On the Okta Integrator Free Plan, SMS requires a third-party telephony provider (e.g. Twilio) configured via an Inline Hook — adding unnecessary infrastructure complexity for a 2-person lab.
+On the Okta Integrator Free Plan, SMS requires a third-party telephony provider (e.g. Twilio) configured via an Inline Hook, adding unnecessary infrastructure complexity for a 2-person lab.
 More importantly, SMS is the weakest possession factor and is subject to SIM swapping attacks.
 NIST 800-63B deprecated SMS as a primary authenticator.

 In a production environment on a paid Okta plan, SMS would be available as a last-resort fallback but not as a primary factor.

 ## Grace Period

 The 7-skip grace period on Okta Verify enrollment gives new users flexibility to complete enrollment at their own pace without being immediately locked out.
-In a production security-conscious environment this would be reduced to 0 — forcing immediate enrollment on first login.
+In a production security-conscious environment this would be reduced to 0, forcing immediate enrollment on first login.

 ---